sib-swiss/termal/roadmap.md

 TODO
 ====

+1. [ ] See about computing a "summary" screen.
+This should toggle between summary and residue views.
+   * [ ] implement a "funnel" function that selects _n_ indices out of _l_ so as
+     to spread them as evenly as possible.
+This will be used to select sequences and columns for the zoom-out.
-1. [ ] To avoid computing the Color of every visible residue at every keystroke, _store_ those colours in a Vec<Vec<Color>> beforehand.
+1. [x] To avoid computing the Color of every visible residue at every keystroke, _store_ those colours in a Vec<Vec<Color>> beforehand.
 1. [-] Try storing the whole alignment's characters (with the corresponding Colors) in a Buffer => Won't work:: the number of Cells in a Buffer is a u16,